vbrusca/JsonPL/README.md

 3. A Python version of the 0.5.1 interpreter.
 4. Adding an "imports" attribute to the class object, type of array, that stores loaded classes, @imports.class_name.vars.var_name, @imports.class_name.funcs.func_name.
 5. Step through execution and proper line number tracking.
+6. Use of URLs with the asgn, left ref attribute, support setting the value of remote variables.

 ## URL Referencing:
 Now you can specify a URL that points to a server that handles the specific JSON based requests from Json PL.